How to Simplify Your Life

 • Get rid of something else when buying something new.
 1 in 2 out

-• Is it easy to clean/simple shape/multifunctional/not too loud color?
+• Is it easy to clean/simple shape/multifunctional?

 • Is this going to simplify my life?